thedodd/giphy-api/README.md

 We are using Postgres for data storage & [launchbadge/sqlx](https://github.com/launchbadge/sqlx) for the interface.

 #### setup
 First, you'll need Rust.
-Head on over to https://rustup.rs/ and follow the instructions there to setup the Rust toolchain.
-As we are building our Rust code to target the WASM instruction set, and now that we have `rustup` on our machine, let's add the needed compiler target:
+Head on over to [rustup.rs](https://rustup.rs/) and follow the instructions there to setup the Rust toolchain.
+After that, let's also add the needed compiler target for the WASM instruction set:

 ```bash
 # Add the WASM 32-bit instruction set as a compilation target.